avengineers/SPLed/README.md

 ## Preparation

-You can install required and optional tools and install some VS Code extensions.
+You can install required tools and install some VS Code extensions.
 The installer uses Scoop/PowerShell, so it will only run on Windows.
 The installation is done by executing `install-mandatory.bat`.
 In case you are sitting behind a proxy server, make sure to add:

 ```
 HTTP_PROXY